 Bangladesh, which has a land area of 147,570 km2, is situated in South Asia between 20°34′ and 26°38′ N latitude and 88°01′ to 92°42′ E longitude.
 Due to its widespread interior, brackish, coastal and marine properties, this nation producing the most fish and aquaculture worldwide.
 The fishing industry of Bangladesh considered as most productive and dynamic industries, has been increasingly significant to the country's economy within the last decades.
 The Sustainable Development Goals (SDGs) of the United Nations, which emphasize both food security and the dependent people's socioeconomic status, highlight Bangladesh's achievements in the fisheries sector since the country's independence in 1971.
 The primary source of animal protein for the people of Bangladesh comes from the fishing industry, which contributes 3.50 % to the nation's overall GDP and 25.72% from the GDPs of agriculture products.
 In 2019–2020, inland capture, culture, and marine fisheries contributed just over 29%, 57%, and 14% of the nation's total fisheries production, respectively (DoF, 2020).

 The nation's abundant fisheries resources can be broadly divided into three subgroups: maritime capture, inland capture, and culture.
-Inland cultured fisheries produed 25,84 million M.T. or nearly 57.38 % of entirety production of fisheries resource during 2019–20 and occupies an area of roughly 8.37 lakh ha.
+Inland cultured fisheries produced 25,84 million M.T. or nearly 57.38 % of entirety production of fisheries resource during 2019–20 and occupies an area of approximately 8.37 lakh ha.
 Aquaculture production augmented steadily from 10.63 lakh MT during the 2008-09 to 25.84 lakh MT on 2019-20.
-The marine sector accounts for just 14.90% of the countries total 6.71 lacks M.T. of fisheries production in 2019–20.
+The marine sector accounts for just 14.90% of the country’s total 6.71 lacks M.T. of fisheries production in 2019–20.
 Nearly 82.86%, or 5.56 lakh M.T. of all fishing is artisanal or small-scale of the total marine production, whereas major industrial fishing accounts for 17.14% or 1.15 lakh M.T.
 During the year of 2019–20, the total marine capture grew from 1.65 million tonnes (MT) in 1983–1984 to 6.71 million tonnes (MT).

 The fisheries industry, accountable for 3.50% of Bangladesh's GDP and providing employment to over 18 million individuals either directly or indirectly, is among the country's most rapidly expanding economic sectors (Islam et al., 2022).
 As of 2022, Bangladesh ranked third in inland fish output and sixth in aquaculture production ( Campbell et al., 2022).
 Despite the development of the industry, its long-term sustainability is uncertain because to various natural and anthropogenic factors, including pollution, over exploitation, detrimental fishing, and habitat alteration (Islam et al., 2022).
 Consequently, any adverse impact on this industry could lead to catastrophe for the food production system and undermine the income of millions of individuals.
 The abrupt emergence of COVID-19 has resulted in a lockdown and shutdown of transportation, which has had a substantial impact on the fisheries industry, affecting both fish farms and the national fish market.
 The predicted shortage of seeds and feed was expected to adversely impact aquaculture productivity.
-The rise in gasoline prices rendered small-scale fishermen more vulnerable, as they were unable to carry out fishing activities (Love et al., 2023).
+The rise in gasoline prices rendered small-scale fishers more vulnerable, as they were unable to carry out fishing activities (Love et al., 2023).
 Moreover, the shrimp and seafood businesses have been affected by border closures and travel restrictions.
 Notwithstanding the negative consequences, COVID-19 has had beneficial benefits on open-water fisheries resources as a result of reduced human disruptions, especially on fish habitats and populations (Islam et al., 2022).
-Therefore, it is crucial to analyze the effects of the epidemic on different subsectors and stakeholders in the fishing industry.
+Therefore, it is crucial to analyse the effects of the epidemic on different subsectors and stakeholders in the fishing industry.